yubin-park/bonsai-dt/README.md

 ]
 ```

-This is a depth-1 tree, so you have two leaves in the array.
+As this is a depth-1 tree, we only see two leaves in the array.
-In each leaf, you see `eqs` that stores the logical rules for the leaf.
-Also, you see `y`, which indicates the node value or predicted value for the leaf.
+In each leaf, you see `eqs` that stores the logical rules for the leaf, and `y` that indicates the node value or predicted value for the leaf.
 All Bonsai-derived trees would have this form of output.

 ## Model Templates

-Here are some Bonsai templates:
+Here is the list of Bonsai templates:

 - [Regression Tree](bonsai/base/regtree.py) implements the regression tree in CART [(src)](bonsai/base/regtree.py) [(usage)](tests/regtree.py)
 - [Alpha Tree](bonsai/base/alphatree.py) implements the [Alpha tree (paper)](https://arxiv.org/abs/1606.05325) [(src)](bonsai/base/alphatree.py) [(usage)](tests/alphatree.py)